pippinbarr/cart253-2019/modules/core-variables/core-variables.md

 meaningOfLife = 42;
 ```

-- Notice that when we put the value in we don't need `var` anymore, because JavaScript knows we have already created the `meaningOfLife` variable earlier
+- Notice that when we put the value in we don't need `let` anymore, because JavaScript knows we have already created the `meaningOfLife` variable earlier

 ---